 Praise is when you tell your child what you like about her or her behaviour.
-It goes a long way towards helping your child feel good about herself.
+Praise nurtures your child’s self-esteem, confidence and sense of self.

 Encouragement is praise for effort – for example, ‘You worked hard on that maths homework’.

-Rewards can make your praise and encouragement more effective in encouraging good behaviour.
-Most behaviour is influenced by the consequences that follow it, so when you reward your child’s behaviour, the behaviour is more likely to happen again in the future.
+Rewards can make your praise and encouragement work better.
+Most behaviour is influenced by the consequences that follow it, so when you praise your child’s behaviour and then reward it, the behaviour is more likely to happen again.